 What are the natural limiting factors for plant growth in each micro-ecosystem visited?

-What are some of the micro-climate variations of each of the area visited?
+What is the micro-climate variations of each area visited?
 Which plant adaptations make it succeed in the location it is found?

-• For each area visited, the students could also make note of the biotic and abiotic characteristics associated with each of the plants they observed and measured.(i.e. what other types of plants are found nearby?
+For each area visited, the students could also make note of the biotic and abiotic characteristics associated with each of the plants they observed and measured.
+(Ex. what other types of plants are found nearby?
 What are the soil conditions?
 Is it a shaded area?
 What direction does the slope face?
-Micro-climate of area?
+Microclimate of area?
 Etc.)